cPu1/jsonFrame/README.md

 A **[jsonrpc 2.0]** implementation supporting both TCP and HTTP transports.
 The TCP implementation frames each jsonrpc request/response object with a length prefix, which specifies the length in bytes of the actual message; hence the name **jsonFrame**.
 Both the client and server must agree on a length prefix.

+##Why length-prefixing?
+TCP is a stream-oriented protocol as opposed to a message-oriented protocol like HTTP.
+Data is treated as a continuous flow of data and there are no self-delimiting patterns to determine where one message ends and another starts.
+There are a few solutions to approach this problem:
+* Process a stream of JSON-encoded strings by reading each character, counting and matching `}`, and eventually parsing using `JSON.parse`.
+This approach can be slower as JSON.parse does the same thing
+* Using a delimiter like `\n` to delimit each JSON-encoded message.
+However, one must also deal with the delimiter appearing in the message itself.
+For e.g., `{method: 'sendMessage', params: ['Hello, \n jsonrpc'], jsonrpc: '2.0'}`

 ## Package
 * JSON-RPC TCP server and client
 * Connect middleware for HTTP `application/json-*` POST requests